CommWebTeam/gen_dw_format/wet3to4/README.md

-# Convert WET 3 classes to WET 4 classes
+# Switch between WET 3 and WET 4 classes

+This tool can do one of two things:
-This tool searches for WET 3 classes in an html document and converts them to their WET 4 equivalents.
+= it can search for WET 3 classes in an html document and convert them to their WET 4 equivalents; or = the opposite - it can search for WET 4 classes and convert them to their WET 3 equivalents.

 This tool is mainly for one-to-one replacements, and will not cover every change that should be made from WET 3 to WET 4.
 The remaining changes should be implemented manually.